mohsen3/lss/README.md

 # lss

-A simple equivalent to the ls command with compact representation for file names with numeric IDs.
+A simple equivalent to the ls command with compact representation for file names with numeric IDs. lss is written in python 2.7 and tested on Ubuntu linux, but should work on many other platforms as well.
+You need to have python installed to use the command.

 # Example